RedDotRocket/AgentUp/docs/plugin-development/ai-functions.md

         from_unit = params.get("from_unit", "").lower()
         to_unit = params.get("to_unit", "").lower()

+        # Validate required parameters
+        if not isinstance(value, (int, float)):
+            return {
+                "success": False,
+                "error": "Invalid or missing 'value' parameter",
+                "content": "Error: A numeric 'value' parameter is required for unit conversion."
+            }

+        if not from_unit or not to_unit:
+            return {
+                "success": False,
+                "error": "Missing unit parameters",
+                "content": "Error: Both 'from_unit' and 'to_unit' parameters are required."
+            }

         # Simple conversion logic (extend as needed)
         conversions = {
             ('meters', 'feet'): 3.28084,